bsoelch/FlipRot/README.md

 otherwise the main register is rotated until the lowest bit is a zero

 ### macros
-Macros start with '#def' followed by an identifer and end with '#end' every usage of the macro-identifer is replaced with the code-block between the identifer and end
+Macros start with '#def' followed by an identifer and end with '#enddef' every usage of the macro-identifer is replaced with the code-block between the identifer and end

 It is currently not allowed to define macros within macros, label in macros can be defined, but have to be undefined (#undef)